-The Track Phenom Who Chose College Over Millions
+The Track Phenom Who Chose College Over Riches

 Move over Allyson Felix and Usain Bolt.
 Meet Sydney McLaughlin.
 She skipped going pro (and a big payday) for now—but it's not slowing her down from becoming the new face of track and field.Photographs by Luke SharrettOctober 24, 2017